1 Week Family Spring Break Itinerary Las Vegas and Death Valley

-For our spring break this year we decided to plan a southwest road trip from Las Vegas to Death Valley National Park.
+In 2022 we decided to plan a southwest road trip from Las Vegas to Death Valley National Park and back for our spring break.

-We’re from Wisconsin, and my winter blues were out of control this year.
+We’re from Wisconsin, and my winter blues were out of control.
 I knew we all needed some warm weather and adventure to break out of the funk our entire family had been experiencing.
 So when I saw cheap flights to Las Vegas from several nearby airports, you better believe I booked our trip on the spot!

 As much as we love Florida, and there are so many amazing spring break destinations there, we wanted to explore a new area of the country!